Guide in traveling solo for beginners

 Moving forward, my first few days in Thailand weren’t rainbows and cupcakes since English is not widely spoken here compared to the Philippines or Singapore.
 There were times that even asking for directions seemed to be a difficult exam for the locals to answer.
 You might sweat out whilst doing everything just to get the message across but it could still result to nothing.
 I became really frustrated and almost burst out one time when I went inside an internet cafe and asked the lady manning the cafe how much the rate per hour was.
 It was really unfortunate that even a question that requires a yes or a no for an answer was still beyond her capabilities.

 I later learned to embrace the fact that not all locals are proficient in English.
 I guess I’m lucky because I can speak the de facto language of the world.
-Whenever the need to ask a question to a local arises though, I normally approach professional and smart-looking individuals.
+Whenever the need to ask a question to local arises though, I normally approach professional and smart-looking individuals.
 Not that I look down on those that don’t dress nicely.
-I just assume that those who dress good are the ones who went to school.
+I just assume that those who dress well are more confident to answer questions from foreigners.

 Oh, another bunch of people whom you can also ask are tuktuk drivers.
 These people deal with tourists on a daily basis so it’s quite expected that they can somehow speak English.
 Beware though of any unscrupulous services and items they offer as there are some who rip people off.
 Just politely say “mai pen rai” – meaning “it’s okay, no worries” – that you don’t need one at the moment.